 Any time the lid will not close and latch properly, see an authorized MasterCraft dealer.
 If it is not properly closed, damage could occur to the lid.

 HEATER

-All MasterCraft models offer a heater option.
+All models, as an option.

-Warmed air from an electrically powered heater box will be blown from vents within the boat deck.
+Warmed air from an electrically powered heater box will be blown from vents within the boat deck, to keep occupants warms.